 If you're in the Granite State and you feel like placing a sports wager, you had better have a fondness for DraftKings.

-The renowned sports betting operator is literally the only game going in New Hampshire – and paid a pretty penny for the opportunity to have the state’s bettors all to itself.
+The renowned sports betting operator is literally the only game going in New Hampshire – and paid a pretty penny for the opportunity to have the state’s bettors all to themselves.
 But while the journey hasn’t always been a smooth one, New Hampshire’s sports betting handle has surpassed $1 billion all-time – and counting.

 DraftKings had a solid reputation as the leading DFS provider in the country, so the shift to legal sports betting felt natural.
 They offer one of the most voluminous collections of ongoing promos and odds boosts in the industry as they cater to the beginner crowd.
 However, their reputation has dwindled as outspoken CEO Jason Robins leads the charge of the anti-profitable bettor mentality that runs rampant amongst sportsbooks that are quick to limit winning players.